Erika Harlacher: Biography

 Harlacher grew up in Camarillo, California, and started acting in school plays.
 When she was around 9–10 years old, she was inspired by an interview by Christy Carlson Romano, who voiced the title character from Kim Possible, in which Romano said that with voice acting, you could go to work in your pajamas.
 Erika's mother responded that it was not a real job, and suggested Erika pursue acting only as a hobby.
-Her first exposure to anime was through Dragon Ball Z and Pokémon, which she considered more like cartoons, and that she really got into manga and anime in school when Fruits Basket was being published in English.
-At La Reina High School, she was active in the Speech and Mock Trial team, which was noted statewide and even attended a national event.
+Her first exposure to anime was through Dragon Ball Z and Pokémon, which she considered more like cartoons, and then became more interested in manga and anime in school when Fruits Basket was being published in English.
+At La Reina High School, she was active in the Speech and Mock Trial team, winning the California state championship in 2008.
 She also competed on the school's diving team.